BeforeIDieCode/BeforeIDieAchievements/README.md

 Connect with others who share similar aspirations.
 Use the power of community to achieve your dreams.
 Before I Die Code: a platform for documenting your life goals.
+## Roadmap

+1. &#x2611; Implement the core functionality of the project.
+2. &#x2611; Set up a GitHub repository and make it open source.
+3. &#x2611; Create a detailed README file with instructions on how to contribute.
+4. &#x2611; Add a "Credits" section for contributors' socials.
+5. &#x2611; Style the project.
+6. &#x2B55; Improve styling:
+   -  Change gradients on each page to something more distinct
+   -  Transition colors instead of a direct swap
+   -  Make getting a correct prompt more clear (replace X\O and bg color change)

+7. &#x2B55; Enhance user experience by implementing features such as:
+   - Tracking the number of prompts users have answered correctly & displaying unique win page.
+   - Track progress using login/DB or local storage